 According to Methodology AMS-I.A (version 14), the energy baseline is: the fuel consumption of the technology in use or that would have been used in the absence of the project activity to generate the equivalent quantity of energy, estimated using one of three options.
-This project activity will use Option 3, a trend-adjusted projection of historic fuel consumption in situations where an existing technology is replaced, to calculate emissions baseline in year y (BE{CO2}), as outlined in the methodology.
+This project activity will use Option 3, a trend-adjusted projection of historic fuel consumption in situations where an existing technology is replaced, to calculate emissions baseline in year y ( $BE{CO2}$ ), asoutlined in the methodology.

 Data from the 2007 NSSO report is used to calculate this projection.
-The baseline scenario identified in this PDD will serve to calculate the emission reductions creditable from the installation of renewable energy lighting applications, and the replacement of kerosene lanterns.
+The baseline scenario identified in this VPA-DD will serve to calculate the emission reductions creditable from the installation of solar lighting applications, and the replacement of kerosene lanterns.